SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Devices can record the history of their movements in Cumulocity.
 Using the tracking tab, you can select a time period and visualize the movements of the device during this time period.
 Movements are shown as red lines on the map.

-Next to the map, the individual recordings with their time ("location update events") are listed.
+Next to the map, the individual recordings with their time are listed ("location update events").
 When you click a recording, a "pin" on the map will show the location at the time of the recording.

 ![Tracking](/guides/users-guide/tracking.png)